 - Oakwood Healthcare System

 - Huron Valley-Sinai Hospital

 - St. Joseph Mercy Hospital

 From units within major health systems and hospitals, to community based facilities and educational enrichment programs, our students delve into all facets and applications of nursing, challenging them to expand their skills and perspectives while also fostering the creativity and resourcefulness fundamental to successful nursing practice.

 Many students’ clinical placement locations will require some travel.
 Students are responsible for their own transportation to clinical sites and should consider this factor when calculating and planning for their educational expenses.

 For more details about the clinical placement experience, including information about key logistics and practicalities, see chapter 3 of the Undergraduate Student Handbook, the Master’s Student Handbook, and/or the Doctoral Student Handbook.
 See all handbooks.

-Also see the Compliance Requirements page for details about the paperwork the must be filed before entering a clinical practice facility.
+Also see the Compliance Requirements page for details about the paperwork that must be filed before entering a clinical practice facility.